BlueDevelopersInc/dsu-wiki/docs/leveling-rewards.md

 here we will explain how to use it

 # Format
-it's a json, key is the level value is an object, that contains console commands or discord role ids, here is how to use it:
+It's a json, key is the level value is an object, that contains console commands or discord role ids, here is how to use it:

 ```json
 {